 A few days into January, a green and white truck pulled into the driveway of Chelsea Lake, bringing a cruel reminder of what could have been along with the furniture Dan didn’t need and absolutely did not want anymore.
 After the delivery men left, the house felt emptier than it ever had and looked oddly unsettling, almost haunted in its half-furnished state.
 Dan found himself overtaken by panic attacks whenever he was in the house for more than five minutes at a time, so he stopped going.

-There was no way he would ever be able to live in it alone, surrounded by unfulfilled dreams, bereft of love or hope, breathing the stagnant air of loneliness.
+There was no way he would ever be able to live in the house alone, surrounded by unfulfilled dreams, bereft of love or hope, breathing the stagnant air of loneliness.
 Despondent, he picked up the phone and called the only person in Allman Falls who could help him.
 She showed up almost instantaneously—her obsidian Lexus swooping into his driveway like a starving vulture on a one-legged rabbit.

-“Well, it’s definitely a beautiful home, Dan,” Bev Belafonte whistled in admiration, despite Dan’s lackluster, whirlwind tour.
+“You’ve built yourself a beautiful home, Dan,” Bev Belafonte whistled in admiration, despite Dan’s lackluster, whirlwind tour.
 The fiftyish, expertly-made-up realtor took another lustful look around the gourmet kitchen then set her slim-line briefcase on the granite countertop.
 She pulled out a thick stack of forms and started clicking her pen.
 “We should be able to take this off your hands fairly quickly.”

 Standing defensively, with his arms crossed and muscles clinched tight, Dan watched as she filled in the information about his property on the listing form.
 A tiny, bird-like woman with a shrill voice, bathed in a heavy rose perfume that made his nose itch, Bev was not someone Dan particularly liked.
 But she could sell over-priced ice to a frozen Eskimo and he wanted the house sold quickly.
 Hell, he’d pay double her already outrageous commission if she could close on the house by the end of the week.
 The faster he was out of Allman Falls, the better.